-House Bill 1279 amends various sections of Florida law to impose stricter regulations on services and financial assistance for noncitizens.
-The bill allows counties to require proof of lawful presence in the U.S. for borrowers seeking financial assistance and prohibits state and local entities, as well as private corporations, from providing down payment assistance to individuals who are not lawfully present.
-If such assistance is provided, the recipient must repay it immediately, with foreclosure proceedings possible for non-repayment.
+House Bill 1279 amends various sections of Florida law to impose restrictions on services and assistance provided to noncitizens, particularly in the areas of homeownership and employment.
+The bill allows counties to require proof of lawful presence in the U.S. for borrowers seeking financial assistance and prohibits state and local entities, as well as private corporations, from offering down payment assistance to individuals who are not lawfully present.
+If such assistance is provided, the recipient must repay it immediately, with foreclosure proceedings initiated for non-repayment.
 Additionally, eligibility criteria for the Florida Homeownership Assistance Program and the Florida Hometown Hero Program are revised to include only those who are lawfully present in the U.S.

 Statutes affected: H 1279 Filed: 420.5088, 448.095